YINI-lang/YINI-spec/README.md

 (Implementation libraries or parsers can follow once the specification stabilizes.)

-The specification still needs more testing — especially around string concatenation and array nesting.
+The specification still needs more testing — especially regarding string concatenation and deeply nested arrays.
 Further adjustments and refinements may follow in both the spec and grammar.

 A TypeScript-based YINI parser is currently in development: https://github.com/YINI-lang/yini-parser-typescript